Ascend/ModelZoo-TensorFlow/TensorFlow/built-in/cv/detection/CRNN_Kernel_ID0055_for_TensorFlow/README.md

 ### 2. Download and preprocess the dataset

 You can use any datasets as you wish.
-Here, we only  synth90k dataset as an example to illustrate the data generation.
+Here, we use IIIT5K, ICDAR2003 and SVT dataset as an example to illustrate the data generation.

-1. Download the synth90k, IIIT5K, ICDAR2003 and SVT datasets and put them under `./data`.
+1. Download the  IIIT5K, ICDAR2003 and SVT datasets and put them under `./data`.
 2. go to  `/data` directory and unzip the datasets